Society and Environment

 N/A.

-The undergraduate staff advisor.
+Only the undergraduate staff advisor.

 Since grades from their abroad program do take time to post to their Berkeley transcript, a student's official graduation date may be delayed if they study abroad the same semester they are planning to graduate.
+If a student plans to complete a major requirement abroad, aside from their international studies breadth, they should contact their advisor after their UCEAP grades have been posted on their CalCentral for a manual adjustment to their Academic Progress Report.

 Independent Programs Questionnaire